softindex/uikernel/docs/docs/validator.md

 next: filter-adapter.html
 ---

-Validation is an important consideration for products.
-Here are some basic validation examples within UIKernel:

----
+UIKernel provides a way to validate data, so that the user can be notified of invalid input before submitting a form or changes in an editable grid.

 ### createValidator

 {% highlight javascript %}
-Validator createValidator()
+UIKernel.createValidator()
 {% endhighlight %}

-Returns a builder needed to start ер definition of validation rules.
+Returns a builder that allows to define validation rules.

 ---

+## Validator methods

 ### field